The International Association of Chiefs of Police (IACP) Center for Social Media gives stats about social media use including:

 Local, state, and tribal law enforcement need a location-based tool to monitor social media and enhance situational awareness around such large public events.

-BrightPlanet has been working, in concert with a number of police departments, to create a Social Media Monitor specifically to track and monitor Twitter and send alerts.
-BrightPlanet’s Social Media Monitor is an ideal solution for investigators seeking to exploit location-based data from Twitter, saving valuable time by filtering out noise and viewing only relevant results.
-Implementing BrightPlanet’s Social Media Monitor for Law Enforcement will give intelligence analysts real-time situational awareness for large public events, such as concerts or political debates.
+BrightPlanet has been working, in concert with a number of police departments, to create a tool specifically to track and monitor publicly-available information on Twitter and send alerts.
+BrightPlanet’s BlueJay is an ideal solution for investigators seeking to exploit location-based data from Twitter, saving valuable time by filtering out noise and viewing only relevant results.
+Implementing BrightPlanet’s BlueJay tool will give intelligence analysts real-time situational awareness for large public events, such as concerts or political debates.

 - Geolocation – When a name or “red flag” keyword is present in a tweet and location services are “on”, Twitter users can be tagged against a latitude/longitude location in near real-time.